LukeWaller/s3project/Readme.md

 ## Testing
-- All testing has been done throughout the duration of the project using chrome and firefox.The mobile responsive features tested by resizing the browser windows in both chrome and firefox
+- All testing has been done throughout the duration of the project using chrome and firefox.The mobile responsive features tested by resizing the browser windows in both chrome and firefox.

+- Disqus comments failed to work and so where omitted.

 ## Contributing